Help

 • CTRL-J: Add/remove a Jam marker at the beginning of the under mouse loop.
 If there is no loop under the mouse, the marker will be added to (or removed from) the selected loop if only one loop is selected.
 When recording, the Marker will enable the jam mode for the loop when the song tick cross the marker position.
 Note that a Jam marker can also be added manually by clicking at the very top of the looper view (above the bar scale).

-• E: Erase all audio and midi data for the Jam mode loop (or selected loop)
+• E: Erase all audio and MIDI data for the Jam mode loop (or selected loop)

 • O: Get out of the Jam mode.